Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Introduction

-In this paper, we describe the numerical approaches that incorporate all of these ingredients in detail.
-In addition, we describe the properties of merger shocks from idealized binary merger simulations, such as their strength and shape, under varying merger parameters, and examine the synchrotron radio emissions behind the shocks.
-This approach provides theoretical insights that help interpret the diverse radio relics observed in merging clusters.
+In this paper, we present our numerical framework and, as its first application, investigate {the generic characteristics} of idealized binary mergers.
+In particular, we examine the strength and shape of merger shocks, the production and evolution of CRe, and the synchrotron radio emission behind the shocks under varying merger parameters.
+We expect that this work will provide theoretical insights that help interpret the diverse radio relics observed in merging clusters.

 The paper is organized as follows.
-Section~\ref{s2} describes the numerical details and simulations, and Section~\ref{s3} presents the results.
-Section~\ref{s4} provides a concise summary.
+Section~\ref{s2} describes the numerical details and simulations.
+Section~\ref{s3} presents the simulation results.
+Section~\ref{s4} provides a summary.
+The appendix includes technical details.